Our Perimeter Report

 When used in the right way, ESAS can be a convenient way for employees to deal with unforeseen expenses and occasional short term cash flow issues.
 The schemes we have looked at from some of the main providers fall outside of credit regulation.
 However, there are a variety of ways the schemes could be structured and so this might not always be the case.

-The Woolard Review’s report of change and innovation in the unsecured credit market concluded that, given the size and scale of the market, it would currently be disproportionate to introduce a bespoke regulatory regime but that this should be kept under review in the light of any emerging issues.
+The Woolard Review’s report of change and innovation in the unsecured credit market concluded that, given the size and scale of the market, it would currently be disproportionate to introduce a bespoke regulatory regime.
+However, it also recommended that this should be kept under review in the light of any emerging issues.
 We have not seen any evidence to date of harm emerging and consider that there are currently insufficient grounds to bring the product inside the perimeter.

-We are also encouraged that the main ESAS providers are developing a Code of Practice, in accordance with one of the Woolard Review recommendations, and we will continue to engage with the providers as the Code develops.
+We are also encouraged that the main ESAS providers launched a Code of Practice in September 2023, in accordance with one of the Woolard Review recommendations.

 SME lending